Esukhia/teachingtibetan.com/docs/reception/reading_leisure.md

 <!-- div:right-panel -->

-> Can recognise familiar words/signs and phrases and identify the topics in headline news summaries and many of the products in advertisements, by exploiting visual information and general knowledge.
+> Can understand short, illustrated narratives about everyday activities described in simple words.
+Can understand in outline short texts in illustrated stories, provided the images help them to guess at a lot of the content.

 <details>